gruntwork-io/docs/_docs-sources/guides/build-it-yourself/achieve-compliance/deployment-walkthrough/manual_steps.md

 1. [Configure MFA for the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa), which you did before in this guide.
 2. [Create access keys for the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_add-key).

-Authenticated with the root user, use the AWS CLI to enable MFA Delete.
+Authenticate as the root user and use the AWS CLI to enable MFA Delete.
 If you are using `aws-vault`, it is necessary to use the `--no-session` flag.
 [More information about the `--no-session` flag in our Knowledge Base](https://github.com/gruntwork-io/knowledge-base/discussions/647).

 ```bash
 aws-vault exec <PROFILE> --no-session -- aws s3api put-bucket-versioning --region <REGION> \